davideddr/react-native-hook-form-builder/README.md

 ### `customStyles`

-JSON file with the custom style rules.
+JSON file with custom style rules.

-In the `lib/utils/formStyle.js` file there is the list with the possible values to override.
+In `lib/utils/formStyle.js` file there is the list with the possible values to override.

-You can override a single filed style by adding the name of the configuration in the end of the name.
+You can override a single field style by adding configuration field key  at the end of the name.

-For example if you have a filed with name `email` and i you want to change the style of the input text only for this element in the custom styles file you can add `inputTextEmail` key with the custom style rules.
+For example if you have a field with name `email` and you want to change the style of input text only for this element, in the custom styles file you can add `inputTextEmail` key with custom style rules.

 ```js
 const formStyle = {